LaMarseillaise/Constitution-3/Constitution-3.md

 ## Section 2: Supreme Court Structure

-- The Supreme Court shall consist of 27 Justices.
+The Supreme Court shall consist of 27 Justices.
+Justices shall be selected by Senate using Reweighted Range Voting.
+Justices shall serve a single, non-renewable nine-year term, beginning on July 4.

-- Justices are nominated with support from at least three Executive Chiefs and confirmed by Senate supermajority.
-- Each case is heard by a randomly assigned panel of 5 Justices.
+Each case brought before the Supreme Court shall be heard by a randomly assigned panel of 5 Justices.
-- Justices serve a single, non-renewable nine-year term.

 ## Section 3: Judicial Review